HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES * SITE MAP

 • Being "effective" in HOW you potty train: regardless of the method used, being consistent and constant in applying the techniques

-Tips for New Puppy Owners:
+Tips for New Puppy Owners

 I think that if you try the crate training, you'll have much faster and better luck with the potty training because it helps you to not have to be watching every minute of the day.
 Most dogs don't mind it at all after a few days, and some are actually more confident and happy, because the crate is their safe haven and their own "personal space."

-We have had puppies leave us that have been going to the door and whining or ringing a bell within 3 days of leaving for their new homes.
-That is not the norm, but it does indicate what can be done if the new owners have the time to do it.
-I think an important part of potty training in the early days depends upon how the puppies were raised.
 Many people raise puppies in a small area with papers on the floor, and the puppies learn to poo/pee in the same place that they eat/sleep.
-We have an eating/sleeping kennel, with a doggie door to an outside area.
-"Most" of our puppies are going outside to potty 100% of the time before they are 7 weeks old, so they already have a desire to stay clean.
+Instead of that, we have an eating/sleeping kennel, with a doggie door to an outside area.
+"Almost 100%" of our puppies are going outside to potty 100% of the time before they are 7 weeks old (through their doggie doors), so they already have a desire to stay clean and potty outside.
+It's up to us humans to continue that desire with training to get them going outside.

+GREAT LINKS BELOW!
 I could write a long article (or a short and to-the-point one) about potty training, but why reinvent the wheel?
 There are some fantastic references online that have already done a thorough job.

 If you know of another superb link to add that would help puppy owners, please let us know so we can add it here.